apiobuild/platform/content/blog/troubleshoot-chopin-store.md

 ### How can I shrink my store URL?

-🙋 Try URL shortener services, like [Bitly](https://bitly.com/)  or [tinyurl](https://tinyurl.com/) to make your store link easier to share.
+🙋 Try URL shortener services, like [Bitly](https://bitly.com/)  to make your store link easier to share.
 Contact us if you want to reroute your Chopin to your domain, if you already have one.

 ### Can I add/move/hide columns in order google sheet?